Ed.S. Instructional Technology (online)

 - Two letters of recommendation one of which should be from a supervisor in a professional education or training unit.

 - Submission of a written statement of educational and career goals explaining how the Ed.S.
 Instructional Technology degree will be leveraged to achieve those goals.

 *Applicants who do not meet criteria #4 may be provisionally admitted but must complete two masters-level Instructional courses, one of which must be EDIT 604, before enrolling in the Ed.S. coursework.

 The Office of Graduate Studies cannot guarantee that late applications will be considered for the intended semester.
 Applications must be postmarked by the following deadlines:

-- Currently Fall admission only - August 1
+- Fall Semester - July 1

 Spadoni College of Education

 Coastal Carolina University

 P.O.
 Box 261954